crustymonkey/spel/README.md

       a comma-separated list of items using the `--ignore` flag.
     * You can also create an `--ignore-file` (default is `~/.spel_ignore`) with 1 word per line as a more permanent list of things to ignore.
+      Functionally, this is pretty much the same as adding a custom word list.